-It was not so long as it is known that Gaillac was occupied from the Gallo-Roman, but his name appears in documents referring to the founding of the Benedictine Abbey of Saint Michel in 819.
-Expresses its prosperity with the culture of the vine by the monks.
-The wine trade but also from woad (Isatis tinctoria) in the 16th century, carried on the river Tarn, will enable Gaillac thrive and develop at the same time a maritime activity.
-Cathar wars are far less responsible for power struggles as the religious wars between Catholics and Protestants.
+It is not so long ago that we know that Gaillac was occupied since the Gallo-Roman period, but its name appears in documents mentioning the foundation of the Benedictine abbey of Saint Michel in 819.
+Its prosperity declares itself with the cultivation of the vine by the monks.
+The wine trade but also pastel (isatis tinctoria) in the sixteenth century, transported on the river Tarn, will allow Gaillac to thrive and develop at the same time a maritime activity.
+The Cathar wars are much less responsible for the quarrels of power than the religious wars between Catholics and Protestants.

-Finally Gaillac door like the rooster emblem that can be discovered on different facades of old houses or tents.
+Finally Gaillac carries as emblem the cock that can be discovered on various pediments or capitals of old houses.